rapid7/insightconnect-plugins/plugins/servicenow/help.md

 # Version History

+* 6.0.0 - Add additional file information in output for Get Attachments for an Incident
 * 5.2.0 - Add new action Get Attachments for an Incident | Add unit test for action Get Attachments for an Incident and Get Incident Attachment
 * 5.1.1 - Fix output parsing bug in Get Incident Attachment action
 * 5.1.0 - Add new Incident URL output for Create Incident action